Douglas DC-3 VH-CAN - 1979

 In mid-1998 the aircraft was put in storage with Fieldair at Palmerston North.
 In October 1998 the aircraft was registered to GYM Properties, Nelson, but remained in storage.
 In 2001 ZK-AMY returned to work, this time with Pionair.

-in December 2004 ZK-AMY and another DC-3, ZK-AWP Lucille, were sold to Peau Vava'u Air of Tonga (both DC-3s had been operating in Tonga under charter since June 2004).
-ZK-AMY returned to New Zealand on 2 October 2005 and was registered to Southern DC-3 Limited on 23 February 2007.
+In December 2004 ZK-AMY and another DC-3, ZK-AWP Lucille, were sold to Peau Vava'u Air of Tonga (both DC-3s had been operating in Tonga under charter since June 2004).

 Back to the main Departmental DC-3 index